-The Appeals Judgement in the case of Radislav Krstić clearly held that "forcible transfer does not constitute in and of itself a genocidal act", and it was simply a relevant consideration as part of the overall factual assessment.
+The Appeals Chamber noted that the appeals judgement in the case of Radislav Krstić clearly held that "forcible transfer does not constitute in and of itself a genocidal act", and it was simply a relevant consideration as part of the overall factual assessment.
 Similarly, the Appeals Chamber noted that "opportunistic killings" by their very nature provided a very limited basis for inferring genocidal intent.
-In the view of the Appeals Chamber no reasonable trier of fact could find beyond reasonable doubt that, without knowledge of the mass killings, Vidoje Blagojević's awareness of the other facts related to the forcible transfer operation showed that he had knowledge of the principal perpetrators' genocidal intent.
+In the view of the Appeals Chamber no reasonable trier of fact could find beyond reasonable doubt that, without knowledge of the mass killings, Blagojević's awareness of the other facts related to the forcible transfer operation showed that he had knowledge of the principal perpetrators' genocidal intent.

-On the basis of the foregoing, the Appeals Chamber granted Vidoje Blagojević's sixth ground of appeal and reversed his conviction for complicity in genocide, Judge Shahabuddeen dissenting.
+On the basis of the foregoing, the Appeals Chamber granted Blagojević's sixth ground of appeal and reversed his conviction for complicity in genocide, Judge Shahabuddeen dissenting.

-Under this ground of appeal, Vidoje Blagojević raised four errors of law and fact in connection with his conviction for aiding and abetting, including an alleged legal error in the definition of aiding and abetting and alleged factual errors related to his knowledge of the underlying crimes, whether he made Bratunac Brigade resources available, and whether this constituted substantial assistance.
+Under ground seven of his appeal, Blagojević alleged four errors of law and fact in connection with his convictions for aiding and abetting crimes, including an alleged legal error in the definition of aiding and abetting and alleged factual errors relating to his knowledge of the underlying crimes, whether he made Bratunac Brigade resources available, and whether this constituted substantial assistance.

-The Appeals Chamber considered that Vidoje Blagojević failed to identify any legal error on the part of the Trial Chamber in setting forth the applicable law on aiding and abetting.
-Further, with regard to his knowledge of the underlying crimes, he simply incorporated by reference arguments advanced elsewhere in his appeal which the Appeals Chamber addressed and rejected with the exception of his challenge to his conviction for complicity in genocide.
+The Appeals Chamber considered that Blagojević failed to identify any legal error on the part of the Trial Chamber in setting forth the applicable law on aiding and abetting.
+Further, with regard to his knowledge of the underlying crimes, he simply incorporated by reference arguments advanced elsewhere in his appeal, which the Appeals Chamber addressed and rejected, with the exception of his challenge to his conviction for complicity in genocide.

-Vidoje Blagojević's submissions were found insufficient to call into question the reasonableness of the Trial Chamber's findings that he permitted Bratunac Brigade resources to facilitate the commission of the crimes.
+Blagojević's submissions were found to be insufficient to call into question the reasonableness of the Trial Chamber's findings that he permitted Bratunac Brigade resources to facilitate the commission of the crimes.
 Furthermore, he did not demonstrate error in the Trial Chamber's finding that the Bratunac Brigade substantially contributed to the commission of the crimes.
 In making its findings, the Trial Chamber was aware of the more limited scope of assistance provided by the Bratunac Brigade in relation to other elements of the VRS and civilian authorities.
-Nonetheless, the Trial Chamber described the contribution of the resources made available by Vidoje Blagojević as "practical assistance" to the crimes which had a substantial effect on the commission of the crimes.
-The Appeals Chamber recalled that, in a similar context, it reached the same conclusion in the Krstić Appeals Judgement.
+Nonetheless, the Trial Chamber described the contribution of the resources made available by Blagojević as "practical assistance" to the crimes which had a substantial effect on the commission of the crimes.
+The Appeals Chamber recalled that, in a similar context, it reached the same conclusion in the Krstić appeals judgement.

-For the reasons given in connection with the sixth ground of appeal, the Appeals Chamber granted Vidoje Blagojević's seventh ground of appeal with respect to the crime of genocide, and dismissed his appeal against the Trial Chamber's findings related to aiding and abetting in all other respects.
+For the reasons given in connection with the sixth ground of appeal, the Appeals Chamber granted Blagojević's seventh ground of appeal with respect to the crime of genocide, and dismissed his appeal against the Trial Chamber's findings related to aiding and abetting in all other respects.
 Judge Shahabuddeen dissented.

-The Chamber dismissed all other grounds of appeal by Vidoje Blagojević with a dissenting opinion of Judge Shahabuddeen.
+The Appeals Chamber dismissed all other grounds of appeal by Blagojević, with a dissenting opinion by Judge Shahabuddeen.

-Regarding Dragan Jokić, the Appeals Chamber dismissed all 7 grounds of appeal.
+With regard to Jokić, the Appeals Chamber dismissed all seven of his grounds of appeal.
 The Prosecution's ground of appeal was also dismissed.